 - Facilitate credentialing process for clinicians when needed.

-- Provide additional support and oversight of new clinician’s documentation for the first 2 weeks to ensure compliance with Aspire policies & procedures.
+- Provide additional support and oversight of new clinician’s documentation for the first 2 weeks to ensure compliance with Aspire policies and procedures.

 - Participate in networking events and outreach on behalf of Aspire to promote and market the clinicians and to connect with potential new employees.